parth-20-07/parth-20-07.github.io/docs/Study Notes/CS Concepts/API/REST API.md

 - Scalable: Easy to grow as application grows.
 - Client-Server architecture: Offloads computation to a server rather than on client side.
 - Stateless: Does not Store Data on the Client side during request or response.
-- Layered System & Cacheibility: The system can save precalculated results for systems that don't change.
+- Layered System & Cacheibility: The system can save pre calculated results for systems that don't change.

 ### Operations